daibiaoxuwu/NeLoRa_Dataset/readme.txt

 This folder provides the neural-based LoRa demodulation code for our ICLR 2023 workshop paper: NELORA-BENCH: A BENCHMARK FOR NEURAL ENHANCED LORA DEMODULATION
+If the dataset and checkpoint are not downloadable due to git LFS bandwidth usage, they can be accessed at https://drive.google.com/drive/folders/12o3kqfBGrWG2YWegBa-sqErpAUsmLIOO
 usage:
 1. unzip dataset.zip into a certain location(e.g. /path/to/dataset/, containing 2 folders, /path/to/dataset/train and /path/to/dataset/test);
 2. put the checkpoint files (70000_C_XtoY.pkl, 70000_maskCNN.pkl) at a certain location(e.g. /path/to/checkpoint_SF8/)